-Jennie Lake is a 14 mile lightly trafficked out and back trail located near Springville, CA that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and horses and is accessible from June until October.
+Jennie Lake Trail is a 12.9 mile lightly trafficked loop trail located near Springville, CA that features a lake and is rated as difficult.
+The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The trail was dirt with some gravel and rock in places.
-Some trees had fallen over the trail and had not been cut so youll have to go around them.
-Their is an tricky spot about three miles in, there is a small pass like area that is used as a rest stop.
+Some trees had fallen over the trail and had not been cut so you'll have to go around them.
+There is an tricky spot about three miles in, there is a small pass like area that is used as a rest stop.
 If your not careful you may miss the fact that the trail does not pass through this area but to the side of it so you may not see the trail.
 Higher up there are some rocky areas that have ducks to mark the trail so keep and eye out.
-It will seem like an eternity getting to pooped out pass or the trail crossing at 5 miles but take heart after the fox meadow trail crossing the pass is only half a mile away.

 Great hike....There is a lot of foot traffic though.
 I would recommend for trail runners.
 Very clean lake with beautiful views.